rbitas/leaflet-challenge/README.md

 # leaflet-challenge
 Homework for DataViz bootcamp

+*Note: https://leafletjs.com/examples/geojson/ was used to know the function of pointToLayer and https://leafletjs.com/examples/choropleth/ was used for the legend*

 # Create the Earthquake Visualization:

 Get your dataset.
 To do so, follow these steps: